AI-estimated baseline profile. Be the first to log a session!

 What does 2006 Bulang Bamboo Leaf taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This deeply aged ripe Pu-erh offers an incredibly smooth and full-bodied experience, delivering a clean and warming liquor.
 Subtle notes of aged shou intermingle with a unique hint of bamboo leaf, esp.
-It sits in the "Earthy" and "Smooth" and "Warming" flavor families, so expect a cup that leans earthy and smooth and warming.
+It leans earthy, smooth and warming.

 How should I brew 2006 Bulang Bamboo Leaf?